Mollusks & Crustaceans

 - No crabs may be harvested from the Newark Bay Complex.
-For more information, see Health Advisory.
+For more information, see Health Advisory on page 30.

 - Crab Pot/Trot Line seasons: Delaware Bay and tributaries: April 6 – Dec.
 4. All other waters: March 15 – Nov.
 30. The following waters, and their tributaries, are closed to the use of crab pots and trot lines: Cumberland Co.: Cohansey River and creeks named Back, Cedar, Nantuxent, Fortescue, Oranoken and Dividing; Cape May Co.: West and Bidwell Creeks and the Cape May Canal; Atlantic Co.: Hammock Cove (Dry Bay); Ocean Co.: on east shore of Barnegat Bay, that area of Sedge Islands Wildlife Management Area enclosed by a line drawn from the northern bank of Fishing Creek on Island Beach State Park to the northern tip of the Sedge Islands (Hensler Island), then south from point to point along the western side of the Sedge Islands WMA and terminating on the most southwestern point of Island Beach State Park.

 - Crab Dredge Seasons: Delaware Bay and tributaries: Jan.
 1 through April 15 and Nov.
 15 through Dec.
 31. All other waters: Jan.
 1 through March 31, Dec.
 1 through Dec.
 31. Fish and Wildlife will issue a non-commercial crab dredge license for the harvest of not more that one bushel of crabs per day during the crab dredge season.
 Crabs so taken may not be sold or offered for barter.
 There is a fee of $15 for this non-commercial crab dredge license.
-See Shellfish and Crab Information for details on purchasing a non-commercial crab dredge license.
+See page 23 for details on purchasing a non-commercial crab dredge license.

-Notice: All non-collapsible Chesapeake-style crab pots must be constructed to include a biodegradable panel designed to create an opening to allow crabs and other organisms to escape if the pot is lost or abandoned.
+Notice: All non-collapsible Chesapeake-style crab pots (see illustration on page 23) must be constructed to include a biodegradable panel designed to create an opening to allow crabs and other organisms to escape if the pot is lost or abandoned.
 All non-collapsible Chesapeake-style crab pots set in any manmade lagoon or any water body less than 150 feet wide must also include a turtle excluder device inside all pot entrance funnels.

 The harvest of horseshoe crabs is prohibited.
 Possession of horseshoe crabs is also prohibited except for those individuals holding a scientific collecting permit for research and education and those fishermen that can provide suitable documentation that the horseshoe crabs in their possession were harvested outside of New Jersey.

 - All persons must be licensed to harvest any shellfish.
-See license information.
+See license information, page 23.
 Shellfish means any species of benthic mollusks (except conch) including hard and soft clams, oysters, surf clams, bay scallops and mussels.

 - It is illegal to harvest shellfish from condemned waters, even for bait purposes.
 It is also illegal to harvest shellfish including surf clams from beaches adjacent to water classified as condemned.
 Shellfish water classification charts are available from license agents or any state shellfish office.
+See page 23 for shellfish license information.
 Charts are updated annually.